 Cherie Rosenblum

-Cherie Rosenblum is the Vice President of Strategic Initiatives and serves as the Executive Director of the CNA Military Advisory Board.
-As vice president, she leads corporate initiatives across CNA and works to expand our presence in the homeland defense and national security communities.
-For more than a decade, Rosenblum has worked with researchers and scientists across CNA to connect their work — and their ideas — with federal agencies, foundations and the international community.
+Cherie Rosenblum is CNA’s vice president of strategic initiatives, leading corporate initiatives across CNA to expand our presence in the homeland defense and national security communities.
+For more than a decade, she has worked with analysts and scientists across CNA to connect their work—and their ideas—with federal agencies, foundations, and the international community.
+Rosenblum is also responsible for developing strategic partnerships among our trustees, senior fellows, and external partners.

 Before joining CNA, Rosenblum was a research fellow at LMI, a transportation consultant for David M. Griffith and Associates, and a program analyst supporting the Department of the Interior’s Bureau of Ocean Energy Management.

-Rosenblum holds a master’s degree in environmental policy from the University of Maryland and a bachelor of science degree in economics from Rochester Institute of Technology.
+Rosenblum holds a Master of Public Management in environmental policy from the University of Maryland and a Bachelor of Science degree in economics from Rochester Institute of Technology.